 The evaluation of our disclosure controls included a review of the controls objectives and design, our implementation of the controls and the effect of the controls on the information generated for use in this Annual Report.
-Based upon the controls evaluation, our CEO and CFO have concluded that as a result of the matters discussed below with respect to our internal control over financial reporting, our disclosure controls as of December 31, 2005 were not effective.
+Based upon the controls evaluation, our CEO and CFO have concluded that our disclosure controls as of December 31, 2006 were not effective as a result of a material weaknesses in information technology internal controls over financial reporting discussed in the following section below.